-Omar Marmoush belongs to Wolfsburg, scored a Bundesliga debut goal for VfB Stuttgart, is a friend of Mohamed Salah and a potential future teammate of Alphonso Davies.
+Omar Marmoush belongs to Wolfsburg, scored a Bundesliga debut goal for VfB Stuttgart, is a friend of Mohamed Salah and could also have played alongside Alphonso Davies.
 Confused?
 Allow bundesliga.com to fill in the blanks...

 Marmoush walked like an Egyptian from Wolfsburg to Stuttgart on summer 2021 deadline day, with 12 first-team appearances under his belt.
 He got his first taste of the Bundesliga in May 2020, as reward for his nine goals in 15 outings for the reserve team in the 2019/20 Regionalliga Nord (fourth on the German football pyramid).

 Marmoush also has the experience of 21 Bundesliga 2 appearances.
 The 6'0 Egypt U23 international spent the 2020/21 season on loan at St. Pauli, making 19 starts.
 He wrote his name in hero-glyphics with goal-and-assist showings against Nuremberg and Eintracht Braunschweig, whilst scoring in successive matches twice and seven times all told.

 In contrast, Marmoush needed just 88 minutes to open his Stuttgart account.
 It was one of two shots he landed on target from six debut attempts.
 The ex-Wadi Degla right-footer left more than a few Eintracht Frankfurt players needing a Cairo-practor to boot, with a robust defensive effort totalling 23 challenges won.
 One of the performances that saw him voted Rookie of the Month for September.
 With Crytopcurrency strictly off the table, he's scheduled to return to Mummy club Wolfsburg at the end of 2021/22, having now earned the title of Pharaoh by becoming a full Egypt international and scoring the winning goal on his debut in the 1-0 win over Libya in October.